-July 8, 2025
+July 13, 2025

-In a surprising turn of events, the Wisconsin state Supreme Court justices yesterday announced that the panel will not hear the Democratic cases that were petitioning for a re-drawing of the state’s congressional districts.
+In a surprising turn of events, the Wisconsin state Supreme Court justices announced that the panel will not hear the Democratic cases that were petitioning for a re-drawing of the state’s congressional districts.

 Before the 2024 election, the Badger State high court ordered changes for the state Assembly and Senate boundaries but simultaneously refused to alter the congressional map.
 Considering that at least two of the justices said during their respective campaigns that the congressional map should be re-drawn, the 2023 pronouncement was eyebrow raising.
-The same decision yesterday from a slightly different 4D-3R court came as a shock to most.
+The same decision late last month from a slightly different 4D-3R court came as a shock to most.

 All of this judicial action likely favoring Republicans at least to a degree, seemed to bolster the chances of Wisconsin also reconfiguring its eight-district federal plan as the Democrats wished.